Quantum locally recoverable code (QLRC)[1]

 - Locally recoverable code (LRC)

-- Galois-qudit CSS code — A Galois-qudit CSS code is a QLRC of locality \(r\) if each qudit participates in at least one \(X\)-type and one \(Z\)-type stabilizer whose product is of weight \(\leq r\) [1; Corr.
+- Galois-qudit CSS code— A Galois-qudit CSS code is a QLRC of locality \(r\) if each qudit participates in at least one \(X\)-type and one \(Z\)-type stabilizer whose union of supports has weight \(\leq r\) [1; Corr.
 34].

-- Locally decodable code (LDC) — There are quantum versions of LDCs, but they can be transformed into LDCs which can be decoded well on average [4].
+- Locally decodable code (LDC)— There are quantum counterparts of LDCs, but they can be transformed into (classical) LDCs which can be decoded well on average [5].

 References